course-dprep/team-project-spring-2025-team-4/README.md

 ## Data

 For this study, we used publicly available datasets from IMDb’s non-commercial dataset repository (IMDb Non-Commercial Datasets).
 Link to the website: https://developer.imdb.com/non-commercial-datasets/
 Specifically, we utilized two key datasets:

 title.ratings.tsv.gz – Provides IMDb user ratings, including:
 Average Rating (DV) from the averageRating field.
 Number of Votes from the numVotes field.

 title.basics.tsv.gz – Contains movie metadata, including:
 Release Year (IV) from the startYear field.
 Genre (Moderator Variable) from the genres field.
 Country (Control Variable - U.S.), filtered to include only U.S. releases.

-Why IMDb? \n
+Why IMDb?
 IMDb provides a high-quality dataset for analyzing trends in movie ratings over time, the influence of genre, and country-specific variations.
 The structured dataset ensures a methodologically sound approach for studying how IMDb user ratings evolve with release year and genre differences. \n
 - How many observations are there in the final dataset?
 - Include a table of variable description/operstionalisation.